 Email Service Providers:

 Plus, if you sign up through my link you’ll earn $30 worth of credits.
-Perfect for when you want to upgrade to automatic campaigns, such as a welcome series for new customers or abandoned cart recovery.
+Perfect for when you want to upgrade to advanced features, such as abandoned cart recovery.

 Investment: Free up to 1,000 subscribers with access to advanced autoresponders, starts at $10/month for over 1k subscribers